 At this stage, you should be more concerned with getting the words out of your head and unto the blank word editor.

 Start putting down those words as they flow in your head, and never worry about anything typo, grammatical error or use of words, etc.

-When you sit down to write your first draft, forget yesterday’s accomplishment, failures or fears.
+When you sit down to write your first draft, forget yesterday’s accomplishments, failures, or fears.
 It is best to focus on the task at hand.